 There is a delightful pool heated throughout the year and plenty of hot tubs to relax in.
 There is also an expensive resort fee at this resort, but it is currently completely waived for Globalists.

 The Ritz-Carlton Club level lounge at this Bachelor Gulch hotel features an almost endless array of beverage and culinary offerings throughout the day.
-Continental Breakfast, Light Snacks, Hors d’Oeuvres, and Dessert and Cordials.
+Continental Breakfast, Light Snacks, Hors d’Oeuvres, Desserts and Cordials.
 Specialists from The Ritz-Carlton Spa also host weekly one-hour chair massage sessions exclusively for Club Level guests.